kochsoft/scan/README.md

 ### Required Packages -- Windows 11

 I was unable to bring Scan to Windows 11.
 Not even when using WSL 2 (Windows Subsystem for Linux).
-Sane appears not have been made for this.
+Sane appears to not have been made for this.

 ## Running the program